vilanz/chutebot/README.md

 During a quiz session, guesses the player's name being `[name]`.

+##### `c!wins`

+Displays a leaderboard of quiz winners.

+### Live goals stream

+Whenever a goal from an ongoing match is posted on some Twitter accounts, it will be fetched and posted on the channel as well.

+TODO: add commands for handling this, it's manual right now

+### General

 #### `c!ping`

-Returns `Pong!` and the response's latency.
+Returns `Pong!` with the response's latency.

 ## Getting started